 The maturity curves generated for each mixture are then evaluated at each ambient temperature to identify limitations of the maturity method.
 It is concluded that later age (after seven days) maturity index values inaccurately predict the strength of the concrete mixture.
 It was also determined that special precautions should be in place if CSA concretes are placed at temperatures below 40 °F. Additionally, the total volume of the CSA concrete placed plays a large role in the maturity rate of the CSA.

 Langford, Ryan Nicholas, "Concrete Maturity Method Applied to Rapid-Setting Calcium-Sulfoaluminate (CSA) Concretes for Pavement Repair Under Different Ambient Temperatures" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8113.